-In her first five years in the Greater Lansing area, Suzy Merchant has gone to great lengths to become an integral part of the community.
+In her first six years in the Greater Lansing area, Merchant has gone to great lengths to become an integral part of the community.
 In her time off the court and out of the office, Merchant can be seen at many community service events in the Great Lansing area.
-She has been an Honorary Chair for numerous events, including the Ele's Place, Sparrow Foundation's Hike for Hospice, Women Working Wonders, MSU Children's Health Initiative, Women's Center of Lansing, Haven House, Ronald McDonald House, Advent House Ministries, Old Newsboys' Shoe and Coat Drive, and Muscular Dystrophy Association.
+She has been an Honorary Chair for numerous events, including Ele's Place, Sparrow Foundation's Hike for Hospice, Women Working Wonders, MSU Children's Health Initiative, Women's Center of Lansing, Haven House, Ronald McDonald House, Advent House Ministries, Old Newsboys' Shoe and Coat Drive, and Muscular Dystrophy Association.

 A four-year starter and three-year captain at Central Michigan (1987-91), Merchant holds Chippewa records for assists with 463 and single-season assists with 156, and is tied for first in single-game assists with 11.
 She also finished her career third-best in made 3-point field goals with 75.

 A native of Traverse City, Mich., Merchant was a three-sport standout at Traverse City Central High School, lettering in basketball, volleyball and softball.
 She earned honorable mention All-America honors by USA Today and was a two-time Class A all-state selection in basketball.
 She also earned all-state honors in volleyball.
-During the summer of 2010, she was inducted into the Traverse City Central High School Hall of Fame.
+During the summer of 2010, she was inducted into the Traverse City Central H.S.
+Hall of Fame.